simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

         - `www.bin` @ `0x210000`
       - If you would like to reset the device configuration, you should also include:
         - `wipe_config.bin` @ `0x0`
-    - {{< figure src="windowsflashfirmware.png" alt="Flashing ESP32 Firmware on Windows" caption="Flashing ESP32 Firmware on Windows - github.com/nebkat/esp32-xbee/" link="https://github.com/nebkat/esp32-xbee/wiki/Firmware-Update" >}}
+    - {{< figure src="windowsflashfirmware.webp" alt="Flashing ESP32 Firmware on Windows" caption="Flashing ESP32 Firmware on Windows - github.com/nebkat/esp32-xbee/" link="https://github.com/nebkat/esp32-xbee/wiki/Firmware-Update" >}}
     - Alternatively, copy the firmware files to the extracted esptool.exe's folder and run the following as an administrator
       -
       ```powershell